Exploring Utopia: New Harmony on the Wabash, Dr. John Hale, Nov. 25, 12 pm

 Join us for this gallery talk with the River City Fiber Artists that takes a look at the first ten years of the Carnegie Center's "Form, Not Function: Quilt Art at the Carnegie" exhibit.
 The River City Fiber Artists were instrumental in the founding of this annual, juried exhibit.
 Free and open to the public.
 Image shown is "Summer Flowers" by Daren P. Redman of Nashville, IN, winner of this year's Award of Merit, presented by Today's Woman Magazine.

-"Form, Not Function: Quilt Art at the Carnegie", a national juried exhibit of contemporary art quilts, features 25 works by artists from across the United States.
-Over the 10 years that this exhibit has been held, it has served to broaden the concept of art quilts and gain recognition for this evolving art form.
+Over the 10 years that this national juried exhibit has been held, it has served to broaden the concept of art quilts and gain recognition for this evolving art form.
 Exhibit sponsored by the Carnegie Center, Inc., with support from DELvelopment Foundation.
-Come in and vote for your favorite quilt for our Viewer's Choice Award!
-Image shown is "Dark Side of the Moon", by Melinda M. Snyder of Louisville, KY.
+Come in and vote for our Viewer's Choice Award!
+Shown is "Marsh Morning Mists" by Charlotte Ziebarth of Boulder, CO.
+Photograph by Ken Sanville.

 Lunch & Learn: From Slavery to Civil War Nurse, Lucy Higgs Nichols, Tuesday April 16, 12-1 pm